nagshankha/twin_identification/README.md

 - class *FindGrainCorrespondence*: Enlists the correspondence by GrainID of grains in the current nanocrystalline snapshot with grains in the same location in the initial reference system snapshot.

 - class *CalculateDisorientationAngles*: Using the orientation quarternion for each grain stores in the GrainSegmentationAnalysis file and the grain correspondences calculated in the class FindGrainCorrespondence, the misorientation angle is calculated for every grain in the current nanocrystalline snapshot with respect to the corresponding grains in the initial reference snapshot.
+It also creates a dump file with atom ID, types, positions, image flags, Grain ID and the calculated misorientation angle.

+**analyse_faults.py:**

+This module uses the dump files generated with misorientation angles by calculate_disorientation.py to identify fcc atoms with twin orientation.